Jordan 191: Racing history

 Due to the number of teams taking part in the 1991 Formula One season, Jordan had to complete pre-qualifying at the start of each race weekend in order to be allowed entry into qualifying proper.
 A total of eight cars were entered for pre-qualifying, with the four fastest continuing onto qualifying.

 At the opening round of the season in Phoenix, de Cesaris failed to pre-qualify, blighted by engine problems.
-Gachot however, sailed through and comfortably qualified 14th for the race itself.
+In contrast, Gachot sailed through and comfortably qualified 14th for the race itself.
 Engine failure ended Gachot's race on lap 75 and he was classified tenth, having run as high as seventh at one stage of the race.

 Both drivers made the grid comfortably at the following Brazilian Grand Prix, Gachot in tenth and de Cesaris in 13th.
 Gachot was again not running at the finish but had completed enough laps to be classified in 13th while de Cesaris retired, having had an accident.
 Both drivers retired from the San Marino Grand Prix but at the next race, in Montreal, de Cesaris scored the team's best finish of the season, with a fourth place.
 He was followed home by the fifth-placed Gachot, earning Jordan its first points of the year.

 At the following race in Mexico City, de Cesaris again finished fourth, having qualified in 11th place.
 Gachot started from 20th on the grid but had worked his way up to fifth place when he spun off the circuit.
 He also retired from the next race, the French Grand Prix, spinning out on the first lap having qualified 19th.
 De Cesaris, from 13th on the grid, went on to finish sixth in the race, adding another point to Jordan's total.
 By the German Grand Prix, the number of points scored by de Cesaris and Gachot meant that Jordan were not required to pre-qualify for the remainder of the season.